Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology Beyond the Standard Setup

-All the ideas for phenomenology here reviewed in Section III and Section IV are set up following a common strategy.
-They reflect the expectation that the characteristic scale of quantum-gravity effects should be of the order of the Planck scale and that it should be possible (for studies conducted at scales much below the Planck scale) to analyze quantum-gravity effects using a power expansion in terms of the Planck length.
-All this makes perfect sense and is inspired by analogous strategies which have served physicists well in other areas of physics: many arguments indicate that the Planck scale is the scale where the current theories break down, and usually the breakdown scale is also the scale that governs the magnitude of the effects of the new needed theory.
-Accordingly I believe that quantum-gravity phenomenologists should continue to focus most of their efforts on applications of the standard strategy.
-However, it is also necessary to devote some effort toward exploring (or at least be aware of) the possibility that the correct quantum gravity might turn out not to fit within this expectation.
-In this section, after briefly commenting on the merits of the standard setup for quantum-gravity phenomenology, I discuss 3 examples of mechanisms that are not completely implausible from a quantum-gravity perspective, whose investigation cannot be organized according to the standard setup of quantum-gravity phenomenology.
+Most of the ideas for phenomenology I here reviewed are set up following a common strategy.
+They reflect the expectation that the characteristic scale of quantum-spacetime effects should be within a few orders of magnitude of the Planck scale, and that it should be possible (for studies conducted at scales much below the Planck scale) to analyze quantum-spacetime effects using an expansion in powers of the Planck length.
+All this is inspired by analogous strategies which have been very fruitful in other areas of physics: many arguments indicate that the Planck scale is the scale where the current theories break down, and usually the breakdown scale is also the scale that governs the magnitude of the effects of the new needed theory.
+In the case of quantum-spacetime research the expectation of perturbative effects suppressed by a large scale finds further motivation in at least two observations:\\ $\star$ The effects we expect from spacetime quantization are rather striking, qualitatively virulent departures from the structure of our current theories.
+The fact that no trace of such ``easily noticeable'' effects has ever been seen surely provides further encouragement for the expectation of perturbative effects suppressed by an ultralarge scale.\\ $\star$ I would list the evidence in favor of grandunification as an even more significant source of additional encouragement for the expectation of perturbative effects suppressed by an ultralarge scale.
+If that evidence is taken at face value (as, I would argue, we should, at least as natural working assumption) it suggests that particle physics works well on its own up to a scale of about $10^{-3}$ the Planck scale.
+If quantum-spacetime effects where non-perturbative in ways affecting grandunification or if the scale of spacetime quantization was much lower than the Planck scale it would then be hard to explain the (preliminary) success of the grandunification idea.